 Although the Private Funds, as defined herein, are not investment companies within the meaning of the '40 Act, each of the consolidated Private Funds is, for purposes of U.S. GAAP, an investment company pursuant to Financial Accounting Statements Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 946.10, Financial Services - Investment Companies.
-The General Partners (as defined herein) adopted FASB ASC Section 946.810.45, Financial Services - Investment Companies.
-Tes Companies - Consolidation - Other Presentation Matters ("FASB ASC Section 946.810.45"), as of January 1, 2007.
+The General Partners (as defined herein) adopted FASB ASC Section 946.810.45, Financial Services - Investment Companies - Consolidation - Other Presentation Matters ("FASB ASC Section 946.810.45"), as of January 1, 2007.
 FASB ASC Section 946.810.45 addresses whether the accounting principles of FASB ASC Section 946.810.45 may be applied to an entity by clarifying the definition of an investment company and whether those accounting principles may be retained by a parent company in consolidation or by an investor in the application of the equity method of accounting.
-Upon the adoption of FASB ASC Section 946.810.45 for either its equity method investment in Offshore Master Fund I or for its consolidation of the Offshore Fund, Offshore Master Fund III, and (ii) the Onshore GP lost its ability to retain specialized accounting for its consolidation of the Onshore Fund, in each case, because both the Offshore GP and the Onshore GP do not meet the requirements for retention of specialized accounting under FASB ASC Section 946.810.45, as the Offshore GP and Onshore GP and their affiliates acquire interests for strategic operating purposes in the same companies in which their subsidiary investment companies invest.
+Upon the adoption of FASB ASC Section 946.810.45, (i) the Offshore GP lost its ability to retain specialized accounting pursuant to FASB ASC Section 946.810.45 for either its equity method investment in Offshore Master Fund I or for its consolidation of the Offshore Fund, Offshore Master Fund III and Offshore Master Fund III and Offshore GP lost its ability to retain specialized accounting for its consolidation of the Onshore Fund, in each case, because both the Offshore GP and the Onshore GP do not meet the requirements for retention of specialized accounting under FASB ASC Section 946.810.45, as the Offshore GP and Onshore GP and their affiliates acquire interests for strategic operating purposes in the same companies in which their subsidiary investment companies invest.